-The student should choose a permanent advisor no later than the beginning of the second Fall Semester.
+The student should choose a permanent advisor no later than the beginning of the second Fall Semester, or the second Spring semester for those that enroll in Spring 2021.
 You will then become associated with your advisor's laboratory and academic department (but you will remain a student of the Plant Biology Program).
 The advisor's department provides research facilities and office space, and may provide financial support.